 Let this pretty kitty keep watch over the rest of the pillows on your sofa or bed.
 The bold silhouette with its sweet dimensional bow is truly the Cat’s Meow.
 Our appliqué design is a free download, including the lettering.

-We used two cool closures for our pair of shoulder bags.
-One design, two looks.
-There’s a curving side gusset to add structure and a uniquely curved flap accented with piping.
-It’s all done with standard weight cottons!
+We used a cool metal closure for this pretty shoulder bag design.
+There’s a curving side gusset to add structure and a unique curved flap with accent piping.
+All done with standard weight cottons!
+So fun, we made two samples!

-Standard bench cushions are certainly available in stores, but I think we can all agree they never, ever, ever fit right.
-Make your own using our easy-to-follow directions to get a perfect fit and a pro finish.
+Standard bench cushions are certainly available in stores, but I think we can all agree they never, ever, EVER fit quite right.
+Make your own, using our easy-to-follow directions to get a perfect fit and a pro finish.

 We used Tabby Road by Tula Pink, a purrrrfect collection to flaunt your feline love, but you get to choose your own best fabric combo.
 Our free pattern download gives your bag the unique curved shape with its flat bottom.